 Balance is even more important if you have a machine with a big drum.
 The larger the drum the more power is needed to spin it so the more power it has to do harm to the washing machine if it’s jolting around.

 So now that you know the likely cause, here’s how to prevent the issue.
 Unbalanced loads can be down to the following:

 - Washing just one heavy item like a pair of jeans or a heavy jumper with a lot of light items

 - Under loading the machine with just one heavy item

 - Overfilling the drum so the washing machine can’t reposition clothes when it spins

 - Adding all of the clothes in the wash to a laundry bag so they are bunched together

-- Clothes like large quilt covers getting knotted up
+- Clothes like a large quilt cover getting knotted up

 Now listen up!
 We urge you to check the door on your machine for cracks, chips, heavy scratches or grooves.
 If your machine door has been damaged by a previous wash, we strongly advise you to replace it as it has been weakened and has a higher chance of shattering.

-Once you’ve fitted your new door, ensure your load is balanced in future and tell your friends!
-Hopefully by letting as many people as possible know about the dangers of unbalanced loads we can get that 0.003% closer to 0%.
+Once you’ve fitted your new door, ensure your load is balanced in the future and tell your friends!
+Hopefully, by letting as many people as possible know about the dangers of unbalanced loads we can get that 0.003% closer to 0%.